-I,, understand that as a student Lake Technical College Health Sciences Program, I will have access to private, confidenti information regarding the patients at the clinical sites at which I will be practicing and/ or joint control of the patients at the clinical sites at which I will be practicing and/ or joint control of the patients at the clinical sites at which I will be practicing and/ or joint control of the patients at the clinical sites at which I will be practicing and/ or joint control of the patients at the clinical sites at which I will be practicing and/ or joint control of the patients at the clinical sites at which I will be practicing and/ or joint control of the patients at the clinical sites at which I will be practicing and/ or joint control of the patients at the clinical sites at which I will be practicing and/ or joint control of the patients at the clinical sites at which I will be practicing and/ or joint control of the patients at the clinical sites at the clinic shadowing.
-I also understand that according to the law (HIPPA) this information is to be held strict confidence and not discussed with anyone who does not have a legal right to know.
-The includes, but is not limited to, friends or relatives of mine, former employees of the practice ar friends or relatives of the patient.
-Information pertaining to a patient's health status can only be released upon the writte authorization of the patient or patient's legal representative.
-Failure to comply is a violation Federal Law and grounds for immediate dismissal from the program of study.
+,, understand that as a student of ake Technical College Health Sciences Program, I will have access to private, confidential nformation regarding the patients at the clinical sites at which I will be practicing and/ or job shadowing.
+I also understand that according to the law (HIPPA) this information is to be held in strict confidence and not discussed with anyone who does not have a legal right to know.
+This ncludes, but is not limited to, friends or relatives of mine, former employees of the practice and riends or relatives of the patient.
+Information pertaining to a patient's health status can only be released upon the written authorization of the patient or patient's legal representative.
+Failure to comply is a violation of ederal Law and grounds for immediate dismissal from the program of study.
 Date: Signature